quru/qis/README.md

 QIS is a high performance web server for creating and delivering dynamic images.
 It is ideal for use in conjunction with your existing web site, for applications such as image galleries and product catalogues.
+Some of the application features are listed below, but you can also read the [application overview](doc/overview.md).

 Quru has been using QIS in production since 2012, and the majority of source code is made available here under the